Agency outsourcing systems: add offshore capacity without chaos

 Run the first 30 days like a pilot

 The first month should prove the system, not the assistant's ability to read minds.
-Week 1 is access, examples, and shadowing.
-Week 2 is reviewed execution on 2 or 3 task types.
-Week 3 gives the assistant one full lane with spot checks.
-Week 4 reviews the scorecard and decides whether to keep, tighten, or expand.
+Week 1 covers access, examples, and shadowing; week 2 covers reviewed work on 2 or 3 task types.
+In week 3, the assistant runs one full lane with spot checks, then the team uses the week 4 scorecard to keep, tighten, or expand it.

 Picture a 9-person marketing agency giving an offshore operations assistant 15 hours per week to assemble weekly client reports.
-On Monday, the assistant pulls metrics for 8 clients.
-On Tuesday, they update slides and flag 5 anomalies.
-On Wednesday, the account lead reviews only the flagged items.
-By Friday, the team knows cycle time, revision count, and which data pulls need better instructions.
+On Monday, the assistant pulls metrics for 8 clients; on Tuesday, they update slides and flag 5 anomalies.
+The account lead reviews only flagged items on Wednesday, and by Friday the team knows cycle time, revision count, and which data pulls need better instructions.

 Microsoft's 2023 Work Trend Index reported that 68% of surveyed workers said they lacked enough uninterrupted focus time.
 The pilot should protect that focus, not replace client delivery with constant chat support.